 When is it Acceptable to Short Pay an Invoice?

 As most AP professionals are aware, there are many circumstances (fees charged for late deliveries, damage to loads, advance fees, etc.) in which short paying an invoice (i.e., paying only a portion of the billed amount) is perfectly acceptable and even advised, but there is one best practice that absolutely needs to be followed.

-As Accounts Payable Now & Tomorrow (APNT) advises, “when short paying an invoice, you should always communicate to the vendor, in as much detail as possible” the reason or reasons you aren’t paying the invoice in full.
+Accounts Payable Now & Tomorrow (APNT) advises, “when short paying an invoice, you should always communicate to the vendor, in as much detail as possible” the reason or reasons you aren’t paying the invoice in full.
 APNT concludes that while this won’t ensure that the vendor will agree or won’t call to dispute the short payment, it will eliminate many needless calls.

-APNT strongly advises against short paying an invoice without an explanation.
-Ijams concurs and dives deeper into why doing so can create more problems than it solves and, as he alluded to earlier, it all comes down to exceptions.
-“PayStream’s benchmarking has identified short payments as a frequent cause of exceptions and a common pain for AP departments trying to drive out costly exception processing.”
+Paystream dives deeper into why short-paying invoices can create more problems than it solves and, as he alluded to earlier, it all comes down to exceptions. “[Our] benchmarking has identified short payments as a frequent cause of exceptions and a common pain for AP departments trying to drive out costly exception processing.”

 “Due to the high costs, the client decided to require buyers to get the purchasing director’s approval on all short payments.
-Short payments can come back to the paying organization in many forms, including debit memo and re-invoices, which can create duplicate payments and difficult-to-reconcile payments.
+Short payments can come back to the paying organization in many forms, including debit memos and re-invoices, which can create duplicate payments and difficult-to-reconcile payments.